Homily (Reflection) for Wednesday of the Fourth Week of Easter (15th May, 2019) on the Gospel

 Thought for today: Everyone will reap what he or she sows.

-Let us pray: Lord, help us to receive and to keep your words – Amen.
+Let us pray: Lord, help us to receive, to keep, and to preach your words – Amen.

 For more homilies (reflections):